AndreasPB/API/README.md

 # CharacterSummaryAPI
-A custom made summary for your WoW characters using Blizzard's API 🤓
+A summary for your WoW characters using Blizzard's API 🤓